FedericoSlongo/Greatest-common-factor/README.md

 # Greatest-common-factor
 This is a greatest common factor calculator
+Wrote in C#
+Can only calculate greatest common factor in int